 Did I mention it had been raining and was super muddy?
 Fun times.
 Bring hiking poles with you if you do this trail.
 Or better yet, just don’t do it if it has been raining or if you’re not a strong hiker.

 Our final adventure in Klamath was a good old fashioned drive-through redwood.
-We found one that was $5 per car.
-There's not much to do here beyond get your picture taken, but it just seems like one of those things you should do.
+We found one that was $5 per car (2016 prices).
+There’s not much to do here beyond get your picture taken, but it just seems like one of those things you should do.

 A Note on Shoreline RV Park in Crescent City, California